larpon/QtFirebase/SETUP.md

 # Setup
 How to setup up QtFirebase for inclusion in your project.

 For a working and up-to-date example that can be compiled in QtCreator please follow the **Quick start** section found in the [QtFirebaseExample](https://github.com/Larpon/QtFirebaseExample) README.
+(The example app links back here).

 ## Base setup

 1. Clone the [QtFirebase](https://github.com/Larpon/QtFirebase) project

-  * **Clone the QtFirebase project**
+  * **Clone the QtFirebase project** if you haven't already

-    Clone into the "extensions" folder or into other folder of your choice
+    Clone into the "extensions" or "vendor" folder or into any other folder of your choice.
+    Here we use the [QtFirebaseExample](https://github.com/Larpon/QtFirebaseExample) structure.
     ```
     cd /path/to/projects/QtFirebaseExample/extensions
     git clone git@github.com:Larpon/QtFirebase.git
     ```

 2. Download and extract the latest version of [Google's Firebase C++ SDK](https://firebase.google.com/docs/cpp/setup).

   ```